canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q5/QuestionText.md

 ## Java

-So many things in life cost money.
-Make a Java class called `Bank` that has one attribute called **fee** and a default constructor that initializes the value to a constant.
-This class also has another method called **increase** that takes as input the number of months from today so that it can calculate and return how much increase there is in the fee in the future.
+So many things in life cost money, and you need to put that money somewhere.
+Make a Java class called `Bank` to model a bank to deposit your money.

 ## Bank

 The `Bank` class you are given has the following items:

 - Attributes:
-    - A `double` called **fee** that is not accessible from other lcasses
+    - A `double` called **fee** that is not accessible from other classes

 You need to add the following items:

 - Constructor:
     - A constructor, which is accessible from other classes, to initialize the **fee** attribute to 5.25.
 - Methods:
-    - Create the method **increase**, which is accessible from other classes and takes an integer for number of months from today to calculates the future fee, and returns the value as a double.
-The estimation is calculated using formula future fee = current fee * (number of months in the future + 0.95).
+    - Create the method **increase**, which is accessible from other classes and takes an integer for a number of months from today to calculate the future fee, and returns the value as a double.
+The estimation is calculated using the formula future fee = current fee * (number of months in the future + 0.95).